IAMLEGENDZ/xubuntu-package-installer/README.md

 Xubuntu Package Installer is a application for install, uninstall or view deb packages.

 It is currently a work in progress.
-Maintenance is done by <a href="https://www.xubuntu.org/">xubuntu</a> team.
+Maintenance is done by me.

 ## **Dependencies**